rytmis/bootcamp-wames-labs/01-management-portal.md

 Once the encoding job has finished, go to the Content tab and select the new Media Asset.
 Click on Publish in the bottom toolbar and then click Yes in the confirmation box that pops up.

 Click on Play in the bottom toolbar to test the playback.
+At first you may encounter a message that says the player can't connect to the requested media asset -- if that happens, wait a couple of minutes.
+The publish process takes a while to actually complete.

 ![](images/12-playback.png)